-3.4.
+3.5.
 GPEP Clinical Requirements

-3.4.1.
+3.5.1.
 Year 1 GPEP clinical experience requirements

-- (a) The first year of GPEP comprises two 26-week attachments based in one or more CORNERSTONE® accredited teaching practice and a College approved teacher.
+- (a) The first year of GPEP comprises two 26-week attachments based in one or more Cornerstone Bronze Tier practices with a College approved teacher.
 Four days a week are usually spent in the practice with one day attending seminars and workshops.
-Registrars spend most of their time seeing patients in the teaching practice, although they may engage in other activities, as their learning needs dictate. - (b) Registrars can complete the first year (12 months FTE clinical time) either on a full-time or part-time basis: - Full-time is ten-tenths a week comprised typically of eight-tenths clinical time, plus two- tenths spent in seminars for 12 months. - Part-time is seven-tenths a week comprised typically of five-tenths clinical time, plus two- tenths a week spent in seminars for 12 months.
+Registrars spend most of their clinical practice time in patient consultations in the teaching practice, although they may engage in other activities, as their learning needs dictate. - (b) Registrars may undertake both attachments (52 weeks) in a rural practice with approval by the Head of Learning (or delegate). - (c) Registrars can complete the first year (12 months FTE clinical time) either on a full-time or part-time basis: - Full-time is ten-tenths a week comprised typically of eight-tenths clinical time, plus two- tenths spent in seminars for 12 months. - Part-time is seven-tenths a week comprised typically of five-tenths clinical time, plus two- tenths a week spent in seminars for 12 months.
 Total clinical time on completing Year 1 will be 10 months FTE counted towards GPEP with the balance to be made up in years 2 and 3.

-3.4.2.
+3.5.2.
 Years 2 and 3 clinical experience requirements

 - (a) During Years 2 and 3, registrars are required to complete the balance of their GPEP clinical time in a College approved training location normally 24- or 26-months FTE. - (b) Registrars in GPEP Year 2 and Year 3 must undertake a minimum clinical time of at least four-tenths FTE a week in clinical practice.
-A tenth is normally defined as four hours of clinical time. - (c) Registrars have a maximum of five years to complete GPEP from the start of Year 2 (excluding time on hold). - 3.4.3.
-Training under restricted scope practice in general practice and other vocational scope clinical time requirements - (a) GPEP Registrars in Years 2 and 3 who are training in another vocational scope, as permitted in section 3.3.1, must be in a collegial relationship during this time with a specialist who is registered in the vocational scope in which they are working.
+A tenth is normally defined as four hours of clinical time. - (c) Registrars have a maximum of five years to complete GPEP from the start of Year 2 (excluding time on hold). - 3.5.3.
+Training under restricted scope practice in general practice and other vocational scope clinical time requirements - (a) GPEP Registrars in Years 2 and 3 who are training in another vocational scope, as permitted in section 3.4.1, must be in a collegial relationship during this time with a specialist who is registered in the vocational scope in which they are working.
 The collegial relationship must include a minimum of one formal meeting per month during the placement period.
 The meetings must be documented and provided to the College at the end of the placement/s.

-3.4.4.
+3.5.4.
 Research Registrar clinical time requirements